 - Some bursaries, scholarships and fellowships for post-secondary school

 - Tax-free savings account (TFSA) income

 Who is Required to File a Line 15000 Tax Return in Canada?

-It’s not every Canadian that is expected to file the Line 15000 tax return.
-Those that are required to file this tax line are people who:
+Not every Canadian is expected to file the Line 15000 tax return.
+Those required to file this tax line are people who:

 - Have income tax on the previous tax year.

 - Have to pay part of their Old Age Security or Employment Insurance benefits.

 - Disposed or sold their properties.